dleinker/pyhmeter/README.md

 #pyhmeter
-##A Python implementation of a hedonometer
+##A hedonometer implmentation using python

 *"All who joy would win must share it.
 Happiness was born a Twin." -Lord Byron*
 ***